akka/akka-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 ### Discarding the HTTP Request Entity (Server)

-Sometimes, depending on some validation (e.g. checking if given user is allowed to perform uploads or not) you may want to decide to discard the uploaded entity.
+You may want to discard the uploaded entity.
+For example, depending on some validation (e.g. "is user authorized to upload files?").

-Please note that discarding means that the entire upload will proceed, even though you are not interested in the data being streamed to the server - this may be useful if you are simply not interested in the given entity, however you don't want to abort the entire connection (which we'll demonstrate as well), since there may be more requests pending on the same connection still.
+Please note that "discarding the HTTP Request Entity" means that the entire upload will proceed, even though you are not interested in the data being streamed to the server.
+This is useful if you are simply not interested in the entity.

-In order to discard the databytes explicitly you can invoke the `discardEntityBytes` bytes of the incoming `HTTPRequest`:
+In order to discard the `dataBytes` explicitly you can invoke the `discardEntityBytes` bytes of the incoming `HttpRequest`:

 Scala
 :   @@snip [HttpServerExampleSpec.scala]($test$/scala/docs/http/scaladsl/HttpServerExampleSpec.scala) { #discard-discardEntityBytes }